seberg/pytest-valgrind/README.md

 Furter notes:

   * At this time, this is practically untested.
+  * Testing leaks this often probably slows down testing even more.
   * It does not seem too elegant, if you know a nice way to fetch the valgrind output to include it into the pytest report, please tell me.